grzesk075/PythonSandbox/README.md

 Packages can be searched on https://pypi.org .

-You can also save wheel archives, when you have wheel package installed.
+You can also save wheel archives with packages, when you have wheel package installed.
 > pip wheel -r requirements.txt

 ### Virtual Environments